Closings and Delays

 - High school evening activities may take place depending on the weather throughout the day.
-Communication regarding such events will be made by relevant coaches, advisors and administrators.
+Communication regarding such events will be made by relevant coaches, advisors, and administrators.

-- Preschool is cancelled.
+- Preschool is canceled.

 - Students enrolled in our partner colleges should abide by the college or university’s closure policy.
 Students must provide their own transportation if Lakewood is closed but the college or university remains open.

 - Community groups scheduled to use the school facilities will have their events canceled.

 - CTEC students are excused from attendance at CTEC.

 The CTEC bus will be delayed and leave Lakewood HS at the delayed time.

 When bad weather affects the area, we make the decision to open/close schools or modify the schedule based on a careful analysis of all relevant factors, such as the following: